FAI-Approach/car_train_list/README.md

 # car_trian_list
-This is the training list of Stanford Cars under the one sample training setting
+This is the training list of Stanford Cars under the one sample training setting.